 2018 Honors Attorneys

-Picture from left to right: Celeste Borjas, Allison Hendrickson, Jay Payne, Faris Mohammed, Emily Jessup, and Eric Knapp.
+Pictured from left to right: Celeste Borjas, Allison Hendrickson, Jay Payne, Faris Mohammed, Emily Jessup, and Eric Knapp.

 Celeste Borjas graduated from Marquette University Law School.
 She clerked for the Honorable JoAnne Kloppenburg at the Wisconsin Court of Appeals.
 She received a B.A. in Political Science from Illinois Wesleyan University.
 Celeste’s legal experience includes working for the U.S. Court of Appeals for the Seventh Circuit; U.S. Securities & Exchange Commission, Enforcement Division; Wisconsin Supreme Court; Harley-Davidson Motor Company, Inc.; State Farm Insurance, Inc.; and World Relief.